 I often recommend Goldsmith’s book The Infinite Way to people.
 It is a fairly straightforward read and the most succinct and clarified expression of Goldsmith’s teachings of the many I’ve read.
 It is justifiably his most famous and popular book.
 And it is a nice adjunct to A Course in Miracles.
 Reading it often sheds light on some of the ideas contained in the course – notably the idea that we are already one with God and need only remember that fact.
 Goldsmith was a big advocate of meditation and prayer, both of which he considered the means by which we reestablished our awareness of our unity with God.
 He advocated for frequent moments of prayer – throughout the day turning to God in vocal prayer, intensely focused meditation on ideas contained in traditional biblical scripture.
 By doing this consistently, one would gradually be transformed.
 Eventually, your faith in God – your capacity to be at one with God – would transcend every other aspect of existence.
 There would be nothing else.

 It is always good to ask about the wisdom and practicality of combining spiritual practices.
 While I think it is clear that reading Goldsmith is not going to completely confuse most students of A Course in Miracles, it is possible it could delay the awakening experience anticipated by both methods.
 If you are taking a bus to Boston, and then you stop to take a different bus to Worcester, and then in Worcester grab another bus to Boston, you’re going to get where you’re going but you are extending the time frame considerably.
 Why delay?
 A Course in Miracles is very clear and simple: it is a course, not a spiritual path.
-One reads the text, does the lesson – partakes of the Manual for Teachers – if that’s helpful.
-It is deeply pragmatic.
-It is totally clear about how it asks us to interact with it.
+One reads the text and does the lesson to the precise extent doing so is helpful.
+The course is deeply pragmatic.
+It is clear about how it asks us to interact with it.

 There is less of that clarity with Goldsmith!
 With ACIM, if we are attentive and disciplined, we are going to finish the course and move on to what is next: an evolving relationship with the Holy Spirit as our guide and teacher.
 Again, this is not to criticize Goldsmith so much as to point out that he and the course do diverge in this important way.
 I think it is good to give oneself to the course for a year.
 It is not such a long period of time and a certain wholeness of devotion can yield helpful results.
 If we can be focused on that, we open up some space in which our relationship with Jesus and the Holy Spirit will deepen and become increasingly dynamic.